Department of Psychology

 55 First-Year Seminar: Children’s Eyewitness Testimony (3).
 The course will address relevant literature on children’s memory and cognition involving allegations of child sexual abuse.

 56 First-Year Seminar: Human Infancy (3).
 The goals of this course are to describe what we know about the psychological development of human infants, to evaluate the procedures that have given rise to that knowledge, and to explore the implications of the knowledge.

 57 First-Year Seminar: Conflict, Deviance, and Disasters (3).
 The course will focus on how we attempt to understand and deal with events in our lives that appear incomprehensible to us, often those we not only have difficulty understanding but over which we have no control.

-58 First-Year Seminar: Mind Reading and Language Use (3).
-This course examines mind-reading abilities and how they affect the development of language, adult language use, and the language of autistic individuals, who are known to have difficulty reasoning about others’ minds.
+58 First-Year Seminar: The Psychology of Mental States and Language Use (3).
+Examines how language use is affected by one’s reasoning about the mental activities of others.
+We will examine the development of language, adult language use, and the language of autistic individuals, who are known to have difficulty reasoning about others’ minds.
 This seminar will follow a discussion format.

 61 First-Year Seminar: Drug Addiction: Fact and Fiction (3).
 The course will tackle questions through classroom discussions, lectures, movies, writing assignments, and a visit to a research laboratory and a treatment facility.
-Cocaine and heroin addiction will be used as primary model systems to introduce fundamental concepts in addiction research.
+Students will be introduced to fundamental concepts in addiction research.

 62 First-Year Seminar: Positive Psychology: The Science of Optimal Human Functioning (3).
 This course invites students to explore the opportunities presented by the vibrant and emerging field of positive psychology.